worldbank/dime-standards/dime-coding-standards/data-map/README.md

 ## Mock example background

-This example is based on fictive agriculture impact evaluation project that collects data using household surveys and admin data from a government partner, but this example applies to other types of projects as well.
+This example is based on fictive agriculture impact evaluation project that we will call ProjectIE.
+In ProjectIE there are two types of data sources.
+Data acquired by household surveys and admin data shared by a government partner, There are two units of observation used; community and farmer.
+The intervention in this impact evaluation is a training that is offered to the farmer in the treatment group.
+The random treatment assignment was done clustered at community level, so all the farmers in the same community has the same treatment assignment.

-## Data Linkage Table
+## Data linkage table

 A data linkage table keeps track of the datasets and how they may be linked with each other.
 A template for the table below can be downloaded from this repo both in [Excel format](https://github.com/worldbank/dime-standards/blob/data-map/dime-coding-standards/data-map/templates/data-linkage-table-template.xlsx?raw=true) or in [.csv format](https://github.com/worldbank/dime-standards/blob/data-map/dime-coding-standards/data-map/templates/data-linkage-table-template.csv?raw=true).

 If you version control your data work using git, we recommend storing your data linkage table in a csv format as it is suitable for git version control.
 We provide the Excel file as well,